 There are many benefits that you may be entitled to after a cancer diagnosis, but the system can be confusing and it can be tough when you need to get a hold on the facts.
-Our Macmillan Cancer Information Specialist and Officer are here to help you find out what benefits might be available to you and how to apply for them.
+Our Specialist Team are here to help you find out what benefits might be available to you and how to apply for them.

-Our Macmillan Cancer Information Specialist and Officer can help you by checking what benefits you may be entitled to and providing you with the correct contact details to start your application process.
-We can also help with benefit application forms.
+Our Macmillan Cancer Information Team can help you by checking what benefits you may be entitled to and provide you with the information and support you need to start your application process.

 We give financial support to people affected by cancer, including accessing grants through Macmillan and other local and national organisations.

 Every week over 700 people affected by cancer receive a Macmillan Grant and in 2019 we accessed over £91,000 in Macmillan Grants.
 There are also many other organisations you can get financial help from and these can depend on the location of your cancer, your occupation or where you live.
 We can advise you on what you might be entitled to and how to apply.